themechanicalguy/DSA-Practise/6-Binary-Search/3-BS-On-Answers/5-min-days-to-make-bouquets.md

 # LC - 1482 Minimum Number of Days to Make m Bouquets

-## Problem Description

 You are given an integer array `bloomDay` of length n, an integer `m` and an integer `k`.

-You want to make `m` bouquets.
-To make a bouquet, you need to use `k` adjacent flowers from the garden.
+- You want to make `m` bouquets.
+To make a bouquet, you need to use `k` adjacent(situated next to or close to something) flowers from the garden.
 The flowers will bloom in `bloomDay[i]` days.

-The problem is to find the `minimum number of days` you have to wait until you can make `m bouquets`.
+The problem is to find the `minimum number of days` you have to wait until you can make `m` bouquets.
 Return the minimum number of days you have to wait until you can make m bouquets.

 If it is impossible to make m bouquets return -1.